A Song of Ice and Fire: Sales

 The reported overall sales figures of the A Song of Ice and Fire series vary.
 The New Yorker said in April 2011 (before the publication of A Dance with Dragons) that more than 15 million A Song of Ice and Fire books had been sold worldwide, a figure repeated by The Globe and Mail in July 2011.
 Reuters reported in September 2013 that the books including print, digital and audio versions have sold more than 24 million copies in North America.
 The Wall Street Journal reported more than six million sold copies in North America by May 2011.
 USA Today reported 8.5 million copies in print and digital overall in July 2011, and over 12 million sold copies in print in December 2011.
 The series has been translated into more than 20 languages; USA Today reported the fifth book to be translated into over 40 languages.
 Forbes estimated that Martin was the 12th highest-earning author worldwide in 2011 at $15 million.

-Martin's publishers initially expected A Game of Thrones to be a best-seller, but the first installment did not even reach any lower positions in bestseller list.
+Martin's publishers initially expected A Game of Thrones to be a best-seller, but the first installment did not even reach any lower positions in the bestseller list.
 This left Martin unsurprised, as it is "a fool's game to think anything is going to be successful or to count on it".
 However, the book slowly won the passionate advocacy of independent booksellers and the book's popularity grew by word of mouth.
 The series' popularity skyrocketed in subsequent volumes, with the second and third volumes making The New York Times Best Seller lists in 1999 and 2000, respectively.
 The series gained Martin's old writings new attention, and Martin's American publisher Bantam Spectra was to reprint his out-of-print solo novels.